 representatives and by providing guidelines to courts in appointing representatives.
-An important premise underlying the Act is that an attorney should be appointed for every child who is the subject of an abuse or neglect proceeding.
-In abuse and neglect cases, as defined in the Act, court orders effectively determine a child's future, including whether the child will remain in his or her home, the nature and duration of any placement outside the home, the child's contact with parents and other relatives, and the child's access to social services.
+An important premise underlying the Act is that an attorney should be appointed for every child who is the subject of an abuse or neglect proceeding.12 In abuse and neglect cases, as defined in the Act, court orders effectively determine a child's future, including the nature of his or her placement, contact with relatives, and access to social services.
 The requirement of appointed counsel rests on the recognition that children's interests in these proceedings are of fundamental importance.
 The ABA has long advocated the mandatory appointment of attorneys for children in abuse and neglect proceedings in addition to the appointment of guardians ad litem, and more than half the states require the appointment of an attorney/guardian ad litem.
 Although the role of counsel may vary depending on the developmental level of the child and other factors, legal representation for children can ensure that court orders are based on an accurate, informed, and sensitive assessment of the child's circumstances.